nohitme/android-kompat/README.md

     2. If either getter or setter is not defined in compat class and it can be found in the normal Android class, the normal Android method would be used in conjunction with the compat method to make the extension property look more 'natural'
     3. Methods that are not suitable for properties will be converted into simple extionsion methods.
 * The project will be updated alongside with the latest stable support libarary.
-* No maven artifact is available at this moment, just use [Jitpack][1] to grab it, or you can copy the files into your project.
-It's straightforward enough.

 ## Feedbacks